nkashyap14/Zettelkasen/Zettelkasten/Course Schedule IV.md

             node = q.popleft()

             for adj in adjList[node]:
+	            #add to the prereqs set of adj the current node
                 prereqs[adj].add(node)
+                #go through all the nodes that are a prereq for the current node
                 for pre in prereqs[node]:
+	                #add those to the set of prereqs to adj which is a class that node is a prereq of. the prereq of a prereq is a prereq to the later class as well
                     prereqs[adj].add(pre)

+				#subtract the indegree as we have seen a prereq
                 indegree[adj] -= 1
+                #if we have seen all the prereqs of this node we can add it to the queue for processing all courses it is a prereq too
                 if indegree[adj] == 0:
                     q.append(adj)

         answer = []

+		#go over all the queries and simply check if the first node is in prereqs of ndoe 2
         for q in queries:
             answer.append(q[0] in prereqs[q[1]])